aaron-ang/redis-rust/README.md

 # Performance Benchmarks 📊

-This Redis implementation has been benchmarked against the official Redis server to measure performance characteristics.
-The benchmarks focus on read throughput using the `memtier_benchmark` tool with configuration guidelines inspired by [Microsoft Azure’s Redis best practices](https://learn.microsoft.com/en-us/azure/redis/best-practices-performance).
+This Redis implementation has been benchmarked against the official Redis server to measure both throughput and latency characteristics using the `memtier_benchmark` tool with configuration guidelines inspired by [Microsoft Azure's Redis best practices](https://learn.microsoft.com/en-us/azure/redis/best-practices-performance).

 ## Benchmark Configuration